- Eye tracking is a powerful tool for helping with conversion optimisation projects where you need quality usability data.

 The design of eye tracking sessions is informed by other research we conduct during our conversion optimisation process.
 When we test websites we look for blockages and any other issues that cause friction.

 The data we’ve gathered will highlight the problems.
-For example, there could be a problem with shopping basket drop offs at checkout and so we need to know whether they are seeing what they are supposed to/want to see, are they being distracted by something else, does the design and content of the website help them move through the process easily without effort, and so on.
+For example, there could be a problem with shopping basket drop-offs at checkout and so we need to know whether they are seeing what they are supposed to/want to see, are they being distracted by something else, do the design and content of the website help them move through the process easily without effort, and so on.

 So, we’ll devise a real-time eye tracking test to see how visitors see and use these key areas of the website to identify the cause of the friction.

-For example, the test participant would be asked to buy a product and proceed to the checkout while we eye track them.
+For example, the test participant would be asked to buy a product and proceed to the checkout while we track their eyes.
 The system allows us to see exactly what is happening by capturing their eye movements, facial expressions and interactions (clicks, scrolls, and comments).
 We can also replay the video recording to help answer any questions we’ve noted as they’ve used the website.